edoardo90/angularGitBrowse/ANSWERS.md

 > What would you add to your solution if you had more time?

-- I would add more controls for corner cases, for instance Http errors, more logs and clearer.
+- I would add more controls for corner cases, for instance, Http errors, more logs and clearer.

 - I would go on with the frontend, I didn't put icons for number of forks and number of stars.

 - Maybe some unit tests

-- I would take care more of resposiveness
+- I would take care more of responsiveness

 > If you didn't spend much time on the coding test then use this as an opportunity to explain what you would add.

-I spent even more then I was supposed to, but I enjoyed the challenge
+I spent even more than I was supposed to, but I enjoyed the challenge

 > How would you improve the application's performance?

 The bottleneck of this application is given by the backend, because the frontend, basically just displays what the backend sends it.
-For this reason I would focus on the backend.
+For this reason, I would focus on the backend.

-I haven't tested it, but according to Git Api website, using GraphQL it is possible to execute a query taylored on developer's need, in this way time spent for network requests would be consistently reduced because:
+I haven't tested it, but according to Git API website, using GraphQL it is possible to execute a query tailored to developer's need, in this way time spent for network requests would be consistently reduced because:

  - a single request is done instead of several
  - only the actually needed data are downloaded